Theming using CSS Variables

 NewandClonebuttons inside the Layout Toolbar is removed

-In this demo we override 4 CSS Variables in the dark Theme, and then reference them in Column Formatting.
+- In this demo we override 4 CSS Variables in the

 Styling Icons